Prepping for Beginners: A Guide to Get You Started

 What Food Items Should I Start With?

 I wanted to show you this picture because I store these food items in their original containers.
-Of course, you will need to place them in plastic buckets if you have critters in your neighborhood.
+Of course, you’ll need to place them in plastic buckets if you have critters in your neighborhood.
 I store these in my pantry, as is.
 This way, Mark and I know at a glance what we have, and yes, we rotate them as needed.

 Typically, I tell people to store what they eat.
 However, there are a few items that I think everyone should start storing because you want food that you can rotate, as well as having items you store for a long time.
 Here are some food items to start with on your next grocery trip!